 As pet owners ourselves, we understand that there are responsibilities that extend beyond basic pet care.
 Whether you want to ensure your pet never gets lost, or if you need the right documentation for interstate or international travel, Companion Animal Hospital is here to provide you with the help you need to make you the best pet owner possible.

 When you bring your companion to our hospital, you will have access to several pet-owner services, including:

-- Training by one of the only Karen-Pryor Certified obedience trainers in Kansas
+- Behavioral & Obedience Counseling by one of the only Karen-Pryor Certified trainers in Kansas

 - Microchip Identification